 Weight, g........................110

-The oscilloscope circuit is shown in fig. 1.
-The input signal is sent to pin 20 (ADCIN - ADC input) of the DA1 chip (TDA8708A).
-To start its ADC, the DD1 microcontroller generates clock pulses at pin 17.
-The binary codes of the signal counts are sent to port B of the DD1 microcontroller, which, according to the program, writes them to the RAM, and then displays them on the HG1 graphic LCD in the form of an oscillogram.
-A general description of the MT-12864J-2FLA LCD can be found in , and read about its use in .
+The oscilloscope circuit is shown in Fig. 1.
+The input signal is supplied to pin 20 (ADCIN - ADC input) of the DA1 chip (TDA8708A).
+To launch its ADC, microcontroller DD1 generates clock pulses at pin 17.
+The binary codes of the signal samples are sent to port B of the DD1 microcontroller, which, according to the program, writes them into RAM and then displays them on the HG1 graphic LCD in the form of an oscillogram. general description LCD MT-12864J-2FLA can be found in, and read about its use in.

 Rice.
 1. Oscilloscope circuit

-On fig. 2 shows an oscillogram of a signal with a frequency of 100 kHz.
-The variable resistor R6 shifts the scan line vertically, setting it to the most convenient position for observing the waveform.
-A selection of resistor R12 achieves the best image contrast on the LCD screen.
+In Fig. Figure 2 shows an oscillogram of a signal with a frequency of 100 kHz.
+The variable resistor R6 shifts the scan line vertically, setting it to the most convenient position for observing the oscillogram.
+By selecting resistor R12, the best image contrast on the LCD screen is achieved.

 Rice.
 2. Oscillogram of a signal with a frequency of 100 kHz

-The oscilloscope sweep works in single trigger mode by pressing the SB1 button.
-By pressing the button SB2, change the duration of the sweep.
-After each pressing of this button, the value of the new sweep duration is displayed for some time (Fig. 3).
+The oscilloscope sweep operates in a single trigger mode by pressing the SB1 button.
+By pressing the SB2 button, the sweep duration is changed.
+After each press of this button, the value of the new sweep duration is displayed on the screen for some time (Fig. 3).

 Rice.
 3. The value of the new sweep duration